 Of course, if you were to delve deep into the Bible, it would become clear that “inspiration” is a term which is barely used.
 In fact, it’s only used twice through the whole Bible, although many suggest that it is referred to indirectly throughout.

 Now that the definitions are over, and most of us are hopefully aware of what inspiration means, let’s take a look at what it means when people suggest that the Bible is the inspired work of God.

 In short, this refers to the notion that God is responsible for much of the context.
+Therefore, many people like to use a faith planner to reach out to God in a better way.
 As we all know, there were several writers that contributed to the Bible.
 In fact, there were 40, although many just know the common names like Matthew, Mark, Luke and John to name a few.

 When people refer to the text being the inspired work of God, it means that He effectively collaborated with these writers.
 Each writer came from a different period.
 For example, in the case of Moses, this was the first writer of the Bible and covered his era.
 Then, if we refer back to Matthew, Mark, Luke and John, this covered the era of Jesus.
 To coin both of these examples, this should highlight that God was utilizing people from different eras and geographical locations, in a bid to spread the message to as many people as possible, in as many different regions as possible.
 In short, the message would be translated all over the world.